 If you have any problems following this change, please contact us with details.

 Christmas Luncheon 2019

 The CSERA Christmas Luncheon will be held on the 2nd of December 2019 from 11:00 a.m. to 3:00 p.m.
 Members, spouses and guests are most welcome to attend.
 The cost is $25.00 per person, and must be paid in advance in order to avoid handling cash at the door, and for accurate planning purposes.

 More information is available on the attendance form.
 You can download and print a Christmas Luncheon attendance form Here.
 Please return the form so we will receive it by November 28th 2019.

-At the end of each year, the Treasury Board provides the Association with information on the pension indexing increase that is effective on January 1st.
+At the end of each year, the Treasury Board provides the National Association of Federal Retirees with information on the pension indexing increase that is effective Jan.
+1.

 Information on the calculation of this index can be found on the Public Works and Government Services Canada website.

 To find out when you can expect your pension payments, review the Pension Centre’s calendar.
 If you have questions about your pension payments or find that a payment is late according to the calendar, you can reach out to the Pension Centre using your preferred means of communication.